dimitri/pgcopydb/README.md

      target database.

-  3. `pgcopydb` gets the list of ordinary and partitioned tables and for each of them runs a `pg_dump` job as a sub-process, and starts and control the sub-processes until all the data has been copied over.
+  3. `pgcopydb` gets the list of ordinary and partitioned tables and for each of them runs COPY the data from the source to the target in a dedicated sub-process, and starts and control the sub-processes until all the data has been copied over.

      Postgres catalog table pg_class is used to get the list of tables with data to copy around, and the `reltuples` is used to start with the